WPBeginner

 Yes, you can.
 If you recently purchased a custom domain or a paid plan from WordPress.com, then you can ask them for a full refund.

-Note: Domain registrations can be canceled within 48 hours of registration.
-Plans and other purchases can be canceled within 30 days of purchasing.
+Note: Domain registrations can be canceled within 48 hours of registration, and plans and other purchases can be canceled within 30 days of purchase.

 Will my images break?

-No they will not.
-When you transfer using the import file, all attached images are downloaded and the link is updated.
-However there is one caveat that we noticed.
+However, we noticed one caveat.
 If your image URL starts with files.wordpress.com, then they will not be converted.
-If you notice that the image URL has not changed and still points to WordPress.com, then we recommend that you use import external images plugin, and it will take care of that.
+If you notice that the image URL has not changed and still points to WordPress.com, we recommend that you use the import external images plugin, which will take care of that.

 Will my website go down when I switch?